KeilizonDeiv/Fingerprint__attnd/README.md

 npm start
 ```

+Requires Node >= 22.12 (Electron 44's minimum). `npm install` compiles
+`better-sqlite3` against Electron's Node ABI via `electron-builder
+install-app-deps` — if you have multiple Node versions installed, make sure
+the one active on your `PATH` satisfies that minimum, or `npm install` will
+fall back to compiling from source and fail without the matching native
+toolchain (Visual Studio "Desktop development with C++" workload on
+Windows).

 No fingerprint hardware needed to try it — the app ships with a mock scanner
 (`SCANNER_DRIVER=mock`, the default).
 On the Kiosk tab you pick an employee
 from a dropdown to simulate "their finger" on the sensor; everything else